Fast Hyperspectral Neutron Tomography: Results

 \subsection{Data and Methods}

 The simulated HSnCT data was generated using the forward model described in section \ref{sec:Imaging_System}.
 First, we designed a synthetic phantom $x^m$ that contains 3 distinct, non-overlapping materials: nickel (Ni), copper (Cu), and aluminum (Al).
 The synthetic phantom loosely approximates the physical phantom, as seen from Figure~\ref{fig:sim_actual_samp}.
-Next, we generated a dictionary of realistic $\mu$-spectra $D^m$ using the Bragg-edge modeling (BEM) library \cite{lin2018bem}.
+Next, we generated a dictionary of realistic $\mu$-spectra $D^m$ using the Bragg-edge modeling (BEM) library \cite{lin2018bem}, which covers a wavelength range of 1.5 to 4.5 \AA.
 The material densities for $\mu$-spectra generation were chosen assuming Ni and Cu in powdered form and Al in solid form.
+This was done to be consistent with the measured data described below.
 Using the simulated $x^m$ and $D^m$, we computed the hyperspectral projection views $p$ from equation~\ref{eq:porj_matd_rel}.
 We also simulated hyperspectral blank scans $y^o$ with realistic neutron dosage rates (peak dosage rate: 500).
 Then we computed the hyperspectral neutron counts $y$ from the relationship given by:

 Finally, we introduced realistic noise characteristics by sampling both $y$ and $y^o$ from the Poisson distribution.